odakahirokazu/RubyROOT/README.md

 #### Note for Linux users

 It should be possible to install RubyROOT on Linux though we have not tested yet.
 You need to install the same software descibed below and then please try the same way.
 It might be necessary to modify CMake files in this package.

 #### Test environment

 The author's developing/testing environment is as follows:

 - MacBook Pro
-- OS X Yosemite (10.10.3)
+- OS X Yosemite (10.11.1)
-- Apple LLVM version 6.1.0 (clang-602.0.53) (based on LLVM 3.6.0svn)
+- Apple LLVM version 7.0.0 (clang-700.1.76)
 - Homebrew
-- ruby 2.2.2p95 (2015-04-13 revision 50295)
+- ruby 2.2.3p173 (2015-08-18 revision 51636)
-- ROOT 5.34/26
+- ROOT 5.34/34
+- SWIG Version 3.0.7

 ### Contributions Are Welcome

 Contributions of any kind including documentation, testing, and coding are very welcome.

 ### Licence